-The taste receptor genes are highly polymorphic — meaning that there are lots of common genetic variants that affect the function of the receptor.
+The taste receptor genes are highly polymorphic.
+This means that there are lots of common genetic variants that affect the function of the receptor.

 All these mix together to create very unique individual abilities to taste wines differently.

-But why would genetic variants be so common in the taste receptors?
-Researchers think this gives a population an advantage to have some people who can strongly taste different substances and warn the rest.
+Researchers think this gives a population an advantage by having some people who can strongly taste different substances and warn the rest.

 Take, for example, a variant in the TAS2R43 gene that causes people to be sensitive to the plant toxins aloin and aristolochic acid.
 If a few people in a village could taste that substance, they could warn everyone not to eat the plants that contain it.
 Aloin is a compound in some species of aloe plants that ‘induces bowel movements’ and may be carcinogenic — so it would be good for someone to alert you not to eat that type of aloe![ref]